biscuit-auth/website/content/blog/biscuit-2.0.md

 every language (in most cases, FFI to libsodium will be enough).
 It is also a lot faster to sign and verify.

+The second change is about Datalog execution.
+In a token, the first block contains the initial rights as facts, created by the root of trust.
+In 1.0, to avoid confusion with facts from the next blocks, they were tagged with the `#authority` symbol, and facts provided by the authorizer from request data had the `#ambient` tag.

+In 2.0, Datalog execution is better isolated, it makes sure that there will be no interference from later blocks, without requiring `#authority` or `#ambient`.
+This simplifies writing policies significantly.

+We also removed entirely the Symbol type (marked with the `#`).
+Symbols were interned strings, separated from normal strings.
+They were used to reduce the token's size: if a symbol appeared multiple times, the token would only carry the string once, and refer to it by a number.
+It also improved performance of Datalog execution, because symbols could be matched by comparing numbers instead of string equality.
+It came with a
+tradeoff: symbols did not support string operations like prefix matching.
+Now all strings are interned, supporting all operations, so the symbols are not needed anymore, and execution gets a performance boost.

 Outline:
 - short description of Biscuit: this might be the first time readers hear about it
   - why it was designed